For Counselors and Teachers

 College Preparatory Math, Academic Reading/Writing and Advisement

 Students in the program enroll after applying to enter CUNY, but prior to registering for courses on a campus.
-The full-time program, which is offered at all six community colleges, College of Staten Island, and Medgar Evers College, is 25 hours per week for 15-18 weeks during the day.
+The full-time program, which is offered at all seven community colleges, College of Staten Island, and Medgar Evers College, is 25 hours per week for 15-18 weeks during the day.
 The program covers academic reading/writing and pre-college math.

 The part-time program, which is 12 hours per week for 15-18 weeks, is offered at Hostos Community College, Borough of Manhattan Community College, Bronx Community College, College of Staten Island, Kingsborough Community College and LaGuardia Community College during the afternoon or evening.
 You can enroll in the part-time program to study either reading/writing or math.

 Most students in CUNY Start are referred to the program after taking the CUNY Assessment Tests.
 The program is suitable for anyone planning to pursue a college degree who needs to improve their academic preparation: those who have just graduated from high school and those who have been away from school for many years as well as people with high school equivalency diplomas.
 For information on where to refer students, please click here.
 Students should be sure to mention if they have not yet submitted an application for admission to CUNY.
 Colleges offering the program are also holding frequent information sessions.

 CUNY Start Course Descriptions